Legionella – Respiratory PCR and Culture

 Complete all fields of the requisition form, including:

 Label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier, such as the patient’s date of birth or Health Card Number.
-Failure to provide this information may result in rejection or testing delay.
+Failure to provide the required information may result in specimen rejection or testing delay.
+For additional information see: Criteria for Acceptance of Patient Specimens.

 Timing of Specimen Collection